Wocanilo/MusUS/README.md

 # MusUS
 ![Main page](/repo/mainScreen.png)

-MusUS is a social network site to share your pictures.
+MusUS is a social network to share your pictures.